mui/toolpad/docs/data/toolpad/how-to-guides/customize-datagrid.md

 4. That's it!
 We have the desired functionality:

-{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/how-to-guides/customize-datagrid/chip-column.gif", "alt": "Custom chip inside data grid", "caption": "Using our custom component in the data grid", "indent": 1 }}
+{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/how-to-guides/customize-datagrid/chip-column.gif", "alt": "Custom chip inside data grid", "caption": "Using our custom component in the data grid", "indent": 1, "aspectRatio": 3 }}